hartzis/hartzis.me/posts/2017-01-09-test-touch-events.md

 We now have our component created along with some general helper functions and can now setup our tests.

 First we can just test that the component "renders".
-Then start to test some of the functionality: state is update and prop callback called appropriately.
+Then start to test some of the functionality:
+* state is updated - tested via checking text output
+* prop callback called appropriately - tested via `jest.fn()` spies

 <script src="https://gist.github.com/hartzis/25229842d3802a0c9fe62c3241a71567.js"></script>